PTB-M4D/PyDynamic/README.md

 ### Roadmap - next steps

-1. Extend the exisiting examples using improved signals and systems.
+1. Extend the existing examples using improved signals and systems.
 2. Extend the code to more advanced noise processes and uncertainty evaluation.
 3. Add IPython notebooks as a way of documentation.
 4. Provide graphical user interfaces for specific use cases (Any suggestions?
 Let us know!)